stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-2.md

 4. For apartments with indoor pools, does the total number of units change according to ward?

-### 1.2 (10 points)
+## 1.2 Summarizing and Graphing Tasks

-Now, for each of your four research questions, choose one task from options 1-4 (summarizing), and one other task from 4-8 (graphing).
-You should have 2 tasks done for each research question (8 total).
-Make sure it makes sense to do them! (e.g. don’t use a numerical variables for a task that needs a categorical variable.).
-Comment on why each task helps (or doesn’t!) answer the corresponding research question.
+Now, for each of four research questions, I choose one task from options 1-4 (summarizing), and one other task from 4-8 (graphing).

-Ensure that the output of each operation is printed!

 **Summarizing:**